syedrakib/RSF-AccessControl/README.md

 This `pc2` object is now an exact replica of the original `pc` object that we first created.
 We can resume all assigning and querying operations on this new `pc2` object just like we were doing for the original `pc` object.

 ***CAUTION with Loading!!!*** The `loads()` method will completely replace whatever config state was present in the config object before the `loads()` method was called.
 So use this method with caution.

+---

 # Summary

+- Privileges can be assigned (and also be unassigned) to/from both users and roles
 - Any privilege that has been defined explicitly for a specific user, will override whatever role he/she is a part of - role of the user does not matter if an explicit privilege has been assigned to that user for an action
 - A user (or a role) can be completely allowed/disallowed some actions or be allowed on certain conditions only
 - Whenever a combination of role/user/action is used which is particularly unknown to the PermissionsConfiguration object, it will return `False` when queried with `is_allowed()` or with `is_allowed_or_required_condition()`.